UBC-MDS/DSCI_522_Group313/docs/final_report.md

 7.  `latitude`, the latitude of the rental unit.

-8.  `minimum_nights`, the minimum number of nights the renter is required to rent the unit for.
+8.  `property_type_loft`, the property type being a loft.

-9.  `property_type_loft`, the property type being a loft.
+9.  `reviews_per_month`, the average number of reviews the listing received each month.

-10. `reviews_per_month`, the average number of reviews the listing received each month.
+10. `is_location_exact`, whether or not the location the host posted is the exact location of the unit.

 The following image summarizes the top 10 features as well as their feature scores: ![img](../results/score_summary.png)